« Back to Spotlights

 Wilderstein Historic Site

-Garden and Landscape Tour on Saturday, August 12 at 10 a.m.
+Garden and Landscape Tour on Saturday, June 15 and Saturday, August 3 at 10 a.m.

 Wilderstein is a historic country estate located along the Hudson River in Rhinebeck.
 With its exquisite Queen Anne mansion and Calvert Vaux designed landscape, Wilderstein is widely regarded as one of the region's most important examples of Victorian architecture.
 It was the home of Margaret (Daisy) Suckley, a distant cousin and confidante of Franklin Roosevelt.